 • The plan for counseling

-• Other steps to take, such as attending a support group
+• Other options, such as attending a support group

 • How success toward goals will be measured.